loyals-online/silverstripe-tinymce4/README.md

 	}
 ```

-Note: Be sure to allow access to 'thirdparty/tinymce/tiny_mce_gzip.php'; a .htaccess file is added, some extra configuration in required when using Nginx.
+Note: Be sure to allow access to 'thirdparty/tinymce/tiny_mce_gzip.php'; a .htaccess file is added, some extra configuration is required when using Nginx.